 Reclaiming power for the states: We need to focus greater attention on electing better state representatives in red states.
 This will allow us to open up a new front and push back against federal tyranny on a state level.
 It will also lay the groundwork for getting states to promote constitutional amendments through the Article V process.
 If the shredding of fundamental rights and state powers continues, we will have to begin ignoring the federal government and pushing for civil disobedience.
 It is always better to have a unified state government doing so, as opposed to individual people.
 Focusing more of our resources on state officials will allow us to seek refuge in the protection of at least a handful of red states, a luxury we currently do not have because most red state-Republican parties are just as bad as D.C.
 Republicans.

 These are just a few ideas that we here at Conservative Review have been discussing over the past few months and I share in greater detail with the release of Stolen Sovereignty.
 More importantly, we all must challenge each other not to sit idly and complain, yet take no definitive action to redress these grievances in a meaningful way.
 We must not opt to “suffer, while evils are sufferable.”
-Those of us who work full-time in the public arena of political ideas must not view this as another desk job, suffice to come home every day losing to the forces of despotism.
-Much like a frog in a boiling pot of water, the evils will eventually become insufferable but it will be too late for action.
-At that point our only recourse will be to actualize the final principle of the Declaration, something we would all rather avoid.
+Those of us who work full-time in the public arena of political ideas must not view this as another desk job.
+Much like a frog in a boiling pot of water, the evils will eventually become insufferable, but it will be too late for action.
+At that point, our only recourse will be to actualize the final principle of the Declaration, something we would all rather avoid.

 Let’s party like it’s 1776.